danny-avila/LibreChat/docs/install/configuration/custom_config.md

   - `iconURL`
       - URL or a predefined endpoint name for the model's icon.
   - `default`
-      - Specifies if this model is the default selection.
+      - Specifies if this model spec is the default selection, to be auto-selected on every new chat.
-  - `order`
-      - Determines the order of appearance or priority among multiple models.
   - `showIconInMenu`
       - Controls whether the model's icon appears in the header dropdown menu.
   - `showIconInHeader`